-When you are a member of Pacific Zen Institute you have the opportunity to work with teachers one-on-one.
-You may connect with a teacher at one of our regular programs, at a retreat, or through reading articles, blogs or seeing online videos of their talks.
+When you are a member of Pacific Zen Institute you have the opportunity to work with teachers one-on-one, in person or in some cases via email or phone.
+You may connect with a teacher at one of our centers, at a workshop or retreat, or through their online teachings.
 Individual meetings are one of the ways to go deeper into your meditation and koan practice.
 You can contact the teacher and find out if they are available and would like to work with you as a student.

 Working with a teacher is part of an active engagement with meditation and koans and with your own life and transformation.